salekmia/ladies-shoe-client/README.md

 <h2 align="center">Benefits of this project</h2>

+* If users login then they can go to the dashboard and manage some tasks.
+Like he can see my orders, pay, add a review.
+Reviews are dynamic.
+After reviewing, the reviews will be added to the review section of the home page.
+* Admin can make another user an admin, if he wants.
+* There is an Admin panel.
+An admin can also manage some tasks.
+Like adding products, managing products, managing orders etc.
+* If the user doesn't login, click the purchase button then he will go to the login page.
+And after login success he will go to the purchase page automatically.
 * This website helps to buy ladies shoe
 * There are world faouse ladies shoe in our shop and anyone can buy from home.
 * Anyone can pre order from this web site.